jorgevazcast/phyloseq_format_converter/README.md

 ## Basic usages (phyloseq objects)

-Convert the outfiles to a phyloseq object
+Convert the MPA outfiles to a phyloseq object

 ```
 >r